matt-dray/ActionSquirrel/README.md

 # Nuts: 1
 ```

-Congratulations, your nut tally has increased by one.
+Congratulations, your nut tally has increased by one!
 And there’s a new
 nut!

+Did I mention there’s sound effects?
+You’ll have to play it to find out.

 ### Limits